gingerbeardman/gingerbeardman.github.io/_posts/2024/2024-05-11-mouse-support-for-playdate.md

 ## How?

-A custom [Hammerspoon](https://www.hammerspoon.org) script minitors mouse coordinates and sends them to the Playdate over serial connection.
+A custom [Hammerspoon](https://www.hammerspoon.org) script monitors mouse coordinates and sends them to the Playdate over serial connection.
 The game receives those messages through the recently added API `playdate.serialMessageReceived(message)`, parses them, and acts accordingly.

 Currently the script sends messages such as: